mwegener-com/with-rn-image-crop-picker/README.md

 ## Important note

-Currently there is no support for front-camera.
+Currently there is no full support for front-camera on android.

 Requires Expo Dev Client in half-managed workflow.
 Learn more about: